Overview of all update notes

 Properties

-The properties of the two web applications monitor and monitor-analytics have been adjusted and harmonised with the other con terra products.
+The properties of the two web applications monitor and monitor-analytics have been adjusted and harmonized with the other con terra products.
 This concerns the properties of the mailing:

 • mail.host becomes mailing.host.